-In section \sref{s:implications} I propose the multi-layered field representation as a way to provide a $3$D-space (primitive) ontology for various interpretations of quantum mechanics.
+In section \sref{s:implications} I propose the multi-layered field representation as a way to provide a $3$D space (primitive) ontology for various interpretations of quantum mechanics.
 The construction proposed here doesn't aim to solve the measurement problem, and the problem of the emergence of the quasi-classical world at macroscopic level.
-It's only purpose is to replace the wavefunction on the configuration space by something completely equivalent, but defined on the $3$D-space.
+It's only purpose is to replace the wave function on the configuration space by something completely equivalent, but defined on the $3$D space.
 To solve these problems, an extension of quantum mechanics, usually called \emph{interpretation}, is needed.
-In particular, in a {\pwt}, the wavefunctions corresponding to particles will be supplemented by point-particles, which allow us to solve these foundational problems.
-Possibly, the Many Worlds Interpretation may not require more than the wavefunction evolving unitarily, in which case the branches corresponding to the many worlds will simply be layers.
-But I will not discuss this in this article, limiting myself to simply provide the $3$D-space representation.
+In particular, in a {\pwt}, the wave functions corresponding to particles will be supplemented by point-particles, which allow us to solve these foundational problems.
+Possibly, the Many Worlds Interpretation may not require more than the wave function evolving unitarily, in which case the branches corresponding to the many worlds will simply be layers.
+But I will not discuss this in this article, limiting myself to simply provide the $3$D space representation.

 Appendix \sref{s:vbundle_math} contains the more general and rigorous definition of vector bundles.
 Appendix \sref{s:quantum_fields} describes the extension of multi-layered field representation to quantum field theory, exemplifying with scalar fields.